Frequently Asked Questions

 I'm working with other researchers on this project.
 What should I do?

 The IRB will want to know the name of each person on the project.
-The protocol package on IRBNet should be shared with these researchers and their CITI certificates must be linked to the package being submitted for review.
+The protocol package in Ideate should specify these researchers and their CITI certificates must be attacjed to the package being submitted for review.

 What happens if my protocol is not approved?